 Lunch at The Victory

-I have to confess, I spent a large part of my early years, in The Jolly Tanners, but in the name of research, I recently checked out The Victory for lunch.
+I have to confess, I spent a large part of my early years in The Jolly Tanners (which I believe have just closed their doors), but in the name of research, I recently checked out The Victory for lunch.
 It’s a great location with seating outside and plenty of room inside too, along with some funky décor.
 The food was good quality pub grub.
 Nothing too fancy but absolutely what you want on a wholesome day out.

 So, that’s my top tip for enjoying the best of the London to Brighton Run: take a lot of warm clothes or waterproofs, throw in a hipflask (if you’re not driving) and book a table for a late lunch.
 It’s one of the great days of autumn and really shouldn’t be missed.